Time line of John Brown University

 The University adds associate degree programs to its services, and the board of trustees adopts a new policy allowing students and faculty to attend churches of their choice within the local community.
 The Arkansas Building is razed.

-"Fulfillment of A Dream" fundraising program begins (the goal is to raise $5 million in 5 years for JBU constructions).
+"Fulfillment of A Dream" fundraising program begins (the goal is to raise $5 million in five years for JBU constructions).
 The Sager Cabin, in its original 1844 location, is added to the National Register of Historic Places.

 October 19- Investiture of John E. Brown III as John Brown University's third president.